-As per UNCTAD's B2C e-Commerce Index, in 2017 Pakistan ranked 120 (out of 144 countries) on e-Commerce readiness index with a score of 24.0.However, a noticeable surge has been witnessed in recent past in the number of online vendors, local e-Commerce platforms, online payment facilities introduced by banks and large cellular service providers.
-Improved internet accessibility and significant efforts of the government for financial inclusion in most parts of the country can be rightly credited for this.PTA's data reveals that as of July 2019, there were 161million cellular subscribers, 70million 3G/4G subscribers and 72 million broadband subscribers and total tele-dynsity of 76.56%.From 2017-2018 the number of local e-Commerce merchants increased 2.6 times and e-Commerce payments increased by 2.3 times in just 12 months.SBP's Annual Report on the State of Economy 2017-18 shows that sales of local and international e-Commerce merchants were Rs.
+As per UNCTAD's B2C E-Commerce Index, in 2017 Pakistan ranked 120 (out of 144 countries) on e-commerce readiness index with a score of 24.0.24However, a noticeable surge has been witnessed in recent past in the number of online vendors, local e-commerce platforms, online payment facilities introduced by banks and large cellular service providers.
+Improved internet accessibility and significant efforts of the government for financial inclusion in most parts of the country can be rightly credited for this.
+PTA's data reveals that as of March 2019, there were 159 million cellular subscribers, 66 million 3G/4G subscribers and 68 million broadband subscribers.25From 2017-2018 the number of local e-commerce merchants increased 2.6 times and e-commerce payments increased by 2.3 times in just 12 months.26SBP's Annual Report on the State of Economy 2017-18 shows that sales of local and international e-commerce merchants were Rs.
 20.7 billion in 2017 growing by 93.7% in 2018 to reach Rs.
 40.1 billion.
-These figures do not include all the post-paid cash-on-delivery transactions which account for 60% of the total value of e-Commerce in Pakistan.
+These figures do not include all the post-paid cash-on-delivery transactions which account for 60% of the total value of e-commerce in Pakistan.27

 Around 64% of Pakistan's Population in under the age of 29 and the country will continue to enjoy the youth bulge for another 30 years or so, according to a report from United Nations Human Development, 2017.
-As young population is more open to embrace technology as compared to old generation, the promotion and regulation of e-Commerce becomes more significant in providing employment to around 130 million Pakistan's youth in the next 30 years.
+As young population is more open to embrace technology as compared to old generation, the promotion and regulation of e-commerce becomes more significant in providing employment to around 130 million Pakistan's youth in the next 30 years.